-The concepts discussed in Chapter 2.2 will be further discussed and refined in Chapter 2.3, the Water Budget.
-Chapter 2.2 provided basic concepts needed to understand the geometry of the Subbasin, distribution and character of water bearing material, distribution and movement of groundwater and surface water, and historic and current groundwater conditions including water quality.
+The concepts discussed in Section 2.2 will be further discussed and refined in Chapter 2.3, the Water Budget.
+Section 2.2 provided basic concepts needed to understand the geometry of the Subbasin, distribution and character of water bearing material, distribution and movement of groundwater and surface water, and historic and current groundwater conditions including water quality.
 Basic physical Properties of the Subbasin include:

-- The Antelope Subbasin is bounded to the north by the low permeability mud flow deposits of the Tuscan Formation, to the west and southwest by the Sacramento River, to the southeast and east by Antelope Creek, and to the northeast and east by the Cascade Range Geologic Province. - Fresh water occurs as groundwater to a maximum depth of over -2,000 ft msl in the west of the Subbasin. - The bottom of the Subbasin is defined as the base of the post-Eocene continental deposits. - The more recent geologic history is dominated by fluvial and alluvial deposition. - The major water bearing formations are the Tuscan and Tehama Formations with some contribution from the shallower Quaternary sedimentary deposits. - The ground surface generally slopes from the east to west with steeper slopes in the northeast of the Subbasin. - Antelope Subbasin has little to no reported evidence of subsidence, with recent rates of 0.018 feet/year or less.
+- The Los Molinos Subbasin is bounded to the north by the Antelope Subbasin separated by Antelope Creek, to the west by the Sacramento River, to the south by the Tehama County boundary, and to the east by the Chico Monocline. - Fresh water occurs as groundwater to a maximum depth of over -2,000 ft msl in the northwest portion of the Subbasin. - The bottom of the Subbasin is defined as the base of the post-Eocene continental deposits. - The more recent geologic history is dominated by fluvial and alluvial deposition. - The major water bearing formations are the Tuscan and Tehama Formations with some contribution from the shallower Quaternary sedimentary deposits. - The ground surface generally slopes from the east to west with steeper slopes in the east of the Subbasin. - Los Molinos Subbasin has little to no reported evidence of subsidence, with recent rates of -0.013 feet/year or less.